The Nature Conservancy Breaks Ground on a New Trail for Hikers, Bikers and Trail Runners at West Hill Preserve

 One learning from the community planning process was how trail preferences have evolved.
 While steep and muddy hiking routes have been the norm, preferences have shifted to trails that enable a wider variety of activities such as trail running and mountain biking, geared towards a broader group of users and experience levels.

 Feedback revealed the desire to have a sense of communal ownership of the trail system.
 Communities of volunteer stewards will continue to help care for the trail after it is complete.
 The Genesee Regional Off-Road Cyclists, a local chapter of the International Mountain Bicycling Association and a leading partner, will be the stewards of the first phase of the new trail system.
 The Nature Conservancy has contracted with a firm specializing in design and installation of nature trails to complete this phase.
-To learn more about volunteering, interested parties can visit the West Hill Preserve page at nature.org/newyork
+To learn more about volunteering, interested parties can visit the West Hill Preserve page at nature.org/newyork.

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world’s toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
-Working in more than 70 countries and territories, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
-To learn more, visit nature.org or follow @nature_press on Twitter.
+The Nature Conservancy is working to make a lasting difference around the world in 81 countries and territories (40 by direct conservation impact and 41 through partners) through a collaborative approach that engages local communities, governments, the private sector, and other partners.
+To learn more, visit nature.org or follow @nature_press on X.